vfiftyfive/StatefulSets-devops-playground/main.md

 ```
 kubectl replace --force -f nginx-deploy.yaml
 ```
 `emptyDir` gives every individual Pod a temporary local in-memory storage.
-The message displayed should now be different for every Pod, as it is based on individual Pod hostname.
+The message displayed should now be different for every Pod, as it is based on the individual Pod hostname.
 Let's check this by using the client Pod again.

 4. `Task 12`: Query the Kubernetes service multiple times and record the result.
 ```